Study reveals nuances in how young DCP feel about their origins

 Regulatory Context

-The Human Fertilisation and Embryology Authority (HFEA) is the UK's independent regulator overseeing fertility treatment and research using human embryos.
+Human Fertilisation and Embryology Authority (HFEA) serves as independent regulator overseeing fertility treatment and research using human embryos.
+It was established by the Human Fertilisation and Embryology Act 1990 and amended in 2008.